-The closest campsites near Windin Falls are Quinola Lakes Camping where campervans and motorhomes are welcome.
+The closest campsite near Windin Falls is Quinola Lakes Camping where campervans and motorhomes are welcome.

-Otherwise Junction Camp Ground is at the top end of the Bartle Frere Camping Trail but this is only accessible to hikers with no facilities, meaning that you will need to carry all of your equipment with you.
+Otherwise Junction Camp Ground is at the top end of the Bartle Frere Camping Trail but this campground has no facilities and is only accessible to hikers, meaning that you will need to carry all of your equipment with you.
 Click here for more information on accessibility and park permit fees.

 BEST AIRBNBS NEAR WINDIN FALLS